 Brands can also hold events to collect like-minded people and let them discuss the topics concerned with your brand.
 Given that you use the platform to perfection, it can give you the organic following you need.
 After all, the organic audience is much easier to retain than the users you gain through paid advertising campaigns.

 Final thoughts on Chinese Social Media Strategy

-These standardized social media platforms allow for all walks of life to be connected, regardless of the phone model.
+These standardized social media platforms allow all walks of life to be connected, regardless of the phone model.
 This helps businesses immensely; they don’t need an expensive social media campaign or a fancy custom website to compete.

 Be aggressive with how established you are on Chinese social media platforms.
-Still, you don’t commit one of the biggest blunders for all social media strategies by replying to every single comment and every single share with what amounts to “spamming” and, ultimately, desperation.
+Still, you don’t commit one of the biggest blunders for all social media strategies by replying to every comment and every share with what amounts to “spamming” and, ultimately, desperation.

 It doesn’t matter what country you operate in; everyone loves the funny, approachable, and tenacious accounts on social media.
 For more useful tips on digital marketing strategy in China, find 10 Digital trends here.